paravsingla/paravsingla.github.io/_posts/2019-06-08-getting-a-job.md

 After a tremendous process of studying, practicing, mock interviewing and real interviewing, I got a job.

 The process taught me a lot of things.
-Since I earlier had a pre pracement offer, I was not eligible for campus placements and when I learned that the offer was rescinded, the placement session was mostly done.
+Since I earlier had a pre placement offer, I was not eligible for campus placements and when I learned that the offer was rescinded, the placement session was mostly done.
 So I had to look for a job myself, like most people do.
 In some ways, now that I think about it, it was a liberating experience.
 Not knowing where I'll be or what I'll be doing.
 Being free, really, to choose anything.

 But unfortunately, that is not how I viewed it at the time.
 I was scared.
 I think the fear came from the knowledge that most of my friends and other people that I knew in the university had a job, and I didn't.
 Some of it was also from the fact that my family counted on me to have a job.